dangtuanminh08/DigitalAudioNoiseGenerator/README.md

 ## Digital Audio/Noise Generator!
 (DANG!) 📼
-This project is an ad-less Android app for playing audio files completely offline.\
+This project is a simple, ad-less Android app for playing audio files completely offline.\
 This app is designed for myself, but you can easily customize it to your liking! (tutorial for that soon)

 ### Current Features ⚙️